ronakupadhyaya/Horizons-week-06/day3/typing/README.md

-### Part 3: Timing
+### Part 4: Timing
 Let's add timing functionality to this game.
 We need to add a timer that will begin counting once the user starts typing, and will stop once the game has ended (once the user has typed all words in the box).
+-reducer when char added action is triggered should update cahr status, update index, update score
 1. Create a `InfoBar` component to display the timer.
 Add `currentTime` to your initial state in your reducer and give it the initial value `-1`, Have `InfoBar` receive a prop `currentTime` and display it bellow the `TextBox`.
 If the `currentTime` is -1, lets just display a `-` in place of the number of seconds to indicate the game has yet to start.  **Screenshot of timer only**
 1. Update `mapDispatchToProps()` and create three actions `START_GAME`, `INCREMENT_TIMER`, and `END_GAME`.
+1. Update the `onInput()` function in `GameContainer` with:
+    1. Dispatch a `START_GAME` action when the game beings.
+    We can tell when a user has first began typing by checking our `currentIndex` prop in our `GameContainer`.
+We already have a function `onInput(input)` that will get called for every typing event in our TextBox, so all we need to do is check to see if our  `currentIndex` is `[0,0]` and then we will know that this is the first call to `onInput` and so our game has begun.
-1. Once a user begins typing a `START_GAME` action is dispatched.
-The action will initiate a `setInterval` that in turn dispatches the `INCREMENT_TIMER` action every 1000ms.
+    1. Use `setInterval` inside `onInput()` to dispatch an `INCREMENT_TIMER` action every 1000ms.
 Additionally, the `setInterval` should dispatch an `END_GAME` action once all the words have been typed.
-    - We can tell when a user has first began typing by checking the length of our `userInput` prop in our `GameContainer`.
-We already have a function `onInput(input)` that will get called for every typing event in our TextBox, so all we need to do is check to see if the length of `userInput` is 0 and then we will know that this is the first call to `onInput` and so our game has begun.
-    - Remember that `setInterval()` returns an id for that specific timer.
-Store this timer under `this.interval` so you can clear it later
+    1. Save the id that `setInterval()` returns under variable `interval` so you can clear it later when the game ends
+    (i.e. the timer has run out).

     <details>
     <summary>Hint</summary>
         ```javascript